nicholas-yjtang/interview/cloud/cp_task/README.md

-# Introduction
+# Problem

-This task is to create a new directory, copy a file into the new directory, changing the name of the file by add the last modified date to the beginning of the original filename
+How would you copy the contents of a directory into a new directory?
+Copy a file into the new directory, changing the name of the file by add the last modified date to the beginning of the original filename

 # Usage